python/mypy/mypyc/doc/using_type_annotations.rst

 Example::

     def example() -> None:
-        # Here x has a value (unboxed) representation.
+        # A small integer uses the value (unboxed) representation
         x = 5
-        # Here x has a heap (boxed) representation.
+        # A large integer the the heap (boxed) representation
         x = 2**500
-        # List always contains boxed integers.
+        # Lists always contain boxed integers
         a = [55]
-        # When reading from a list, the object is automatically unboxed.
+        # When reading from a list, the object is automatically unboxed
         x = a[0]
-        # True is converted to 1 on assignment.
+        # True is converted to 1 on assignment
         x = True